Regardless of the reasons for applying tint to windows there are some things that motor vehicle owners should consider:

-The tinting of windows on motor vehicles has increased in popularity over the past few years.
-The tinting is often added to reduce the amount of sunlight entering a vehicle but it is also being used for aesthetic purposes.
-However window tinting reduces the ability for police or emergency services personnel to see into a vehicle thus creating potential safety concerns.
+Tinting vehicle windows has increased in popularity.
+Tinting is often added to reduce the amount of sunlight entering a vehicle, but it is also used for aesthetic purposes.
+However window tinting reduces the ability for police or emergency services personnel to see into a vehicle, thus creating potential safety concerns.

 The Police Department will strictly enforce the tinted window statutes.
 The motoring public who have or may be interested in tinted windows is encouraged to become educated on the law and to comply with the standards.

 The addition of window tinting reduces light transmission which can restrict a driver’s ability to see particularly at night.